Gravatar Icon

 6. Comparative Literature

 Harvard's Department of Comparative Literature is one of the most dynamic and diverse in the country.
-Its impressive faculty has included such scholars as Harry Levine, Claudio Guillén, and Barbara Johnson.
-You will study literatures from a wide range of historical periods and cultures while learning to conduct cutting-edge research through ...
+Its impressive faculty has included such scholars as Harry Levine, Claudio Guillén, and Barbara Johnson. ...
+The Harvard Kenneth C. Griffin Graduate School of Arts and Sciences is a leading institution of graduate study, ...

 The Comparative Literature department is a vibrant place for the research and study of literatures and cultures in an interdisciplinary framework, from transnational and cross-cultural perspectives.
 Our faculty and graduate students develop new historical and theoretical frameworks and rethink those we have inherited to open new perspectives on ...